Basic Understanding of Residential Aged Care Fees

 Residential Aged Care refers to the facilities where older Australians can live in the later stages of life where they are often unable to stay at home for health reasons.

 The financial decisions on Residential Aged Care can be quite daunting and this article aims to provide you with a basic understanding of Aged Care Fees.
+If you wish to avoid any hassle, the best way is to get in touch with a Perth Financial Advisor.

 The easiest way to think of Residential Aged Care is to consider two types of costs.
-One type of Aged Care costs cover the cost of accommodation and the other covers the cost of care.
+One type of Aged Care costs covers the cost of accommodation and the other covers the cost of care.

 Aged Care – Accommodation costs